MicrosoftDocs/learn/learn-pr/wwl-data-ai/analyze-text-with-text-analytics-service/includes/3-exercise.md

 ### Get the Key and Location for your Cognitive Services resource

 1. Wait for deployment to complete.
-Then go to your Cognitive Services resource, and on the **Overview** page, click the link to manage the keys for the service.
+Then go to your Cognitive Services resource, and on the **Overview** page, select the link to manage the keys for the service.
 You will need the endpoint and keys to connect to your Cognitive Services resource from client applications.

 2. View the **Keys and Endpoint** page for your resource.
 You will need the **location/region** and **key** to connect from client applications.